Cher’s Famous Art

 by Pablo Picasso, 1931, Spanish, oil painting

-Before this worldwide pandemic hit and cancelled international travel plans, Skip and I had scheduled a 3 week trip to Spain (11 days by land) and Italy (9 days by sea!).
+Before this worldwide pandemic hit and cancelled international travel plans, my husband and I had scheduled a 3 week trip to Spain (11 days by land) and Italy (9 days by sea!).
 Unfortunately, it will have to wait for another time.

 One of the things I was so excited about was to finally visit the last art museum on my Bucket List from Rick Steves’ Top Art Museums of Europe: the Prado.
 Sadly, not this year.